OaryanO/Brain-Tumor/README.md

 ## Author

-- Abhishek Singh
+- Aryan Singh
 - Undergraduate in Computer Science and Engineering, IIITBH

-For any inquiries or feedback, please contact Abhishek Singh at [abhishekrathore1806@gmail.com](mailto:abhishekrathore1806@gmail.com).
+For any inquiries or feedback, please contact Abhishek Singh at [aryaning19@gmail.com](mailto:aryaning19@gmail.com).